Last updated: December 12, 2018

 Spam now accounts for nearly three-quarters of all email sent.
 Learn the facts and surprising numbers in this short video.
 What's lurking in your inbox?

 Other tricks include sending images with embedded malicious code, and so-called "white texting," which conceals malicious code or keyword stuffing by making the text the same color as the background of the message (rendering it invisible to humans, but perfectly legible to machines).

 The threat posed by spam isn't just external, either.
-Internal spam--jokes, forwards, and other non-business mail sent within companies--has a significant impact on productivity, system performance, and even the environment.
+Internal spam-jokes, forwards, and other non-business mail sent within companies-has a significant impact on productivity, system performance, and even the environment.

 The fight continues, but even as anti-spam technology advances, clever spammers are continuously finding new ways to make sure their messages reach the public eye.
 Chances are, the dark side of your inbox will remain haunted by spam for years to come.

-Spam and Phishing Statistics - Detailed report of Spam trends in 2015 from SecureList
+Spam and Phishing Statistics : detailed report of Spam trends in 2015 from SecureList.